nationalarchives/ds-book-a-reading-room-visit/README.md

 	- To end your sqlcmd session, type `QUIT`
 	- To exit the interactive command-prompt in your container, type `exit`.
 Your container continues to run after you exit the interactive bash shell
 3. Run database migration
-	- Add dotnet tools to your PATH with export with `PATH="$PATH:/Users/gwyn/.dotnet/tools"` (replacing `gwyn` with your username)
-	- Install the dotnet-ef tool globally by running `dotnet tool install --global dotnet-ef --version 5.0.4` in the terminal
-	- From the `ds-book-a-reading-room-visit/book-a-reading-room-visit.data` directory run a database migration by running `dotnet ef migrations add ‘migration-name’` (you can put any text where it says `migration-name`)
-	- Update the database by running `dotnet ef database update`
-4. Download Azure Data Studio (https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver15)
+	- Download Azure Data Studio (https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver15)
-	- Open Azure Data Studio and select localhost
+	- Open Azure Data Studio and select 'New connection'
-	- Log in using the credentials created in step 2.5
+	- In the Server field, enter `localhost`
+	- In the Username field, enter `SA`
+	- In the Password field, enter the password you entered when you created the docker image
+	- Click 'Connect'
-	- Navigate to the database (localhost > Databases)
+	- Navigate to your database on the lefthand pane (localhost > Databases > <Your database>)
+	- Right click on <Your database>
 	- Click 'New Query'
-	- In Visual Studio, copy and paste the contents of 2.look up data.sql (book-a-reading-room-visit.data > Script > 2.look up data.sql) into the SQLQuery_1 tab in Azure Data Studio
+	- In Visual Studio, copy and paste the contents of 1.table.sql (book-a-reading-room-visit.data > Script > 1.table.sql) into the query tab in Azure Data Studio
 	- Click 'Run'
+	- The database should now have the necessary tables (now they need to be populated)
+	- Click 'New Query'
+	- In Visual Studio, copy and paste the contents of 2.look up data.sql (book-a-reading-room-visit.data > Script > 2.look up data.sql) into the query tab in Azure Data Studio
+	- Click 'Run'
 	- The database should now be populated
-5. Connect to the database from within Visual Studio
+4. Connect to the database from within Visual Studio
 	- Navigate to book-a-reading-room-visit.api > appsettings.json > appsettings.Development.json
 	- Paste the following code after the Logging object on line 2:
 ```